One of the longest whale watching seasons in the world

 Western Australia has one of the longest whale watching seasons in the world, following the epic annual migration of humpback, southern right whales and the rare blue whale, from the food-rich Southern Ocean to warm breeding grounds on the north Kimberley coast.

 The season begins in May and finishes in December, watching the whales as they swim along the continental shelf, hugging the coastline.
 In some areas, the playful giants come so close to shore, you can see them clearly through your binoculars from vantage points and viewing towers along the coast.

 The best time to observe these gentle giants of the ocean is at midday, when the sun is directly overhead.
 To get closer to the breaching, spy-hopping and tail-slapping action, jump aboard one of the many whale watching cruises available.

 When and where to go whale watching

 From May to September, all eyes watch the waters of Flinders Bay in Augusta, where migrating whales gather to rest and play.
+During this time they can also be seen from several vantage points throughout Fitzgerald River National Park (located between Albany and Esperance).
 And from July to October, you’ll see them frolicking in King George Sound, near Albany.
 Ironically, they’re also spotted just a few hundred metres from the slipway of Albany’s old whaling station.